 -

-Siem Reap Province - The tour will commence early in the morning at 6:00 am.
-Participants can either bring breakfast with them or enjoy a meal at a quality restaurant along the route.
-Lunch will also be enjoyed during the journey.
+Siem Reap Province - The tour begins early at 6:00 am.
+Guests can bring breakfast or enjoy a meal at a restaurant along the route.
+Lunch will also be enjoyed on the way.

-PRASAT BOENG MEALEA - This temple stands out from other temple sites as it remains unrestored, offering a glimpse…
+PRASAT BOENG MEALEA - This temple stands out from others as it remains unrestored, offering a glimpse into its original discovery state.
+Witness how the jungle has overtaken…

-- Siem Reap Province - The tour will commence early in the morning at 6:00 am.
-Participants can either bring breakfast with them or enjoy a meal at a quality restaurant along the route.
-Lunch will also be enjoyed during the journey.
+- Siem Reap Province - The tour begins early at 6:00 am.
+Guests can bring breakfast or enjoy a meal at a restaurant along the route.
+Lunch will also be enjoyed on the way.

-PRASAT BOENG MEALEA - This temple stands out from other temple sites as it remains unrestored, offering a glimpse of its original discovery state.
+PRASAT BOENG MEALEA - This temple stands out from others as it remains unrestored, offering a glimpse into its original discovery state.
 Witness how the jungle has overtaken the structure, leading to its collapse.
-Explore the ruins and find a serene spot to reflect on its history.
+Explore the ruins and find a peaceful spot to reflect on its history.
 There are numerous opportunities for photography.

 -

-Boeng Mealea - PRASAT BOENG MEALEA is unique compared to other temple sites.
-It has not been restored, allowing visitors to see its original state upon discovery.
+Boeng Mealea - PRASAT BOENG MEALEA is unique among temple sites.
+It remains unrestored, allowing visitors to see its original state upon discovery.
 Observe how the jungle has enveloped the temple, causing its collapse.
-Stroll through the ruins and find a peaceful place to ponder its history.
-There are many chances for taking photos.
+Stroll through the ruins and find a serene place to ponder its history.
+There are many chances for photography.

 -

-Koh Ker Temple - PRASAT KOH KER (a group of temples) is also located in Preah Vihear province.
-This temple resembles a pyramid with seven levels reaching towards the sky.
-The panoramic view from the top is not to be missed and is perfect for photography.
-The tour will also include smaller temples in the group such as Prasat Krachap, Prasat Neang Kmao, Prasat Ling, Moat, Prasat Bram, and Prasat Chen.
-Most of these temples are enveloped by jungle, as the area was abandoned and only recently rediscovered.
+Koh Ker Temple - PRASAT KOH KER, a group of temples in Preah Vihear province, resembles a pyramid with seven levels reaching skyward.
+The panoramic view from the top is perfect for photos.
+Visitors will also explore smaller temples in the group, including Prasat Krachap, Prasat Neang Kmao, Prasat Ling, Moat, Prasat Bram, and Prasat Chen.
+Many of these temples are enveloped by jungle, having been abandoned and only recently rediscovered.

 -

-Prasat Pram - Prasat Pram, also known as Pram Temple, is an ancient temple complex from the Khmer Empire, built in the 10th century during the reign of King Jayavarman IV.
-Prasat Pram highlights the pride and power of the Khmer Empire at its height.
-Its distinctive architecture, featuring sandstone towers arranged in a unique layout, sets Prasat Pram apart from other temples in the region.
+Prasat Pram - Prasat Pram, also known as Pram Temple, is an ancient temple complex from the Khmer Empire, built in the 10th century under King Jayavarman IV.
+It highlights the pride and power of the Khmer Empire at its height.
+Prasat Pram is distinguished by its unique architecture, featuring sandstone towers arranged in a distinctive layout compared to other regional temples.

 -

-Krachap Temple - Prasat Kra Chap is a small temple consisting of two well-preserved gopuras and the remnants of five towers arranged in a quincunx.
-Thanks to the inscriptions on the doorframes, it is known that in 928, it was dedicated to Tribhuvanadeva, a linga representation of Shiva.
-The pediments in the two gopuras are styled similarly to those of Banteay Srei, near Angkor, which was built 40 years later.
+Koh Ker Temple - Prasat Kra Chap is a compact temple with two well-preserved gopuras and the ruins of five towers arranged in a quincunx.
+Inscriptions on the doorframes reveal its dedication in 928 to Tribhuvanadeva, a linga representation of Shiva.
+The pediments in the gopuras resemble the style of Banteay Srei, near Angkor, built 40 years later.

 - Cold Drinking Water